-Creating a dynamic visual system for Natural Language Processing with the Amazon MXNet team.
+Creating customizable, interactive data visualizations for Natural Language Processing with the Amazon MXNet team.

 People don't understand machine learning data.